Nathaniel Peat

 Nathaniel Peat is a social entrepreneur and international motivational speaker.
-At age 25, he founded the nonprofit organization The Safety Box, which uses grassroots methods to interrupt violent behaviour, build entrepreneurship and foster achievement in young people using alternative curriculum in British schools.
-He is a regular television and radio commentator on youth and education.
+At age 25, he founded the nonprofit organization The Safety Box, which uses grassroots methods to interrupt violent behaviour, build entrepreneurship and foster achievement in young people using alternative curriculum in British schools and Prisons.
+He is a regular television and radio commentator on violence impacting youth and education.

 2008 saw him feature on UK based BBC Three reality TV show The Last Millionaire where he was the winner of the third episode in Cairo.

 Peat was listed on the Courvoisier Observer's Future 500 Next Generation List in 2009.
 He was a key organiser and speaker of the first Youth Jamaica Diaspora Future Leaders Conference.
 The conference gained national TV exposure, inclusion in the national radio programs and was featured in all national newspapers.
 In 2011 he became the first UK Future Leader Jamaica Diaspora Advisory Board member to the minister responsible for Diaspora Affairs within the Jamaican Government.